 In 2012, the 70th anniversary of the Kokoda Campaign, Kokoda Historical were approved by the Australian Defence Force as a supplier for Adventure Training.
-In the same year we took the 39th Operational Support Battalion over the Kokoda Track.
+In the same year we took the 39th Personnel Support Battalion over the Kokoda Track.
 This current Australian Army Unit (now 39th Operational Support Battalion) walked in the footsteps of those who served in the now famous militia unit, the 39 Australian Infantry Battalion.

-In 2015, for the cenentary of Anzac we lead a group of soldiers from contemporary comflicts over the Kokoda Track.
-The project was supported by Soldier On and brought attention to those in our community suffering PTSD.
+In 2015, for the cenentary of Anzac we lead a group of soldiers from contemporary conflicts over the Kokoda Track.
+The project was supported by Soldier On and brought attention to those in our community suffering from PTSD.
 Amoung the partipants was Senator Jacqui Lambie, veterans Michael Lyddiard & Mathew Peppi.

 In 2017, the 75th anniversary of the Kokoda Campaign, we were involved with brining Havala Laula, the last known Fuzzy Wuzzy Angel on the Kokoda Track to Australia.
-We also ran a special trip recreating the first crossing of Kokoda by B Company 39 Battalion which was led by Captain Sam Templeton.
+We also ran a special trip recreating the first crossing of Kokoda by B Company 39 Australian Infantry Battalion which was led by Captain Sam Templeton.
 We also had the honour of taking the cousin of our Governor General, Hon.
-General Sir Peter Cosgrove AK MC, Mrs Madeline Huxtable, to visit the last resting place of father, Flight Sargent Bill Cosgrave.
+General Sir Peter Cosgrove AK MC, Mrs Madeline Huxtable, to visit the last resting place of her father, Flight Sargent Bill Cosgrave.
 Sir Peter and Madeline attend the Anzac Day commemorations at Bomana.